Comfort Suites at Sabino Canyon

 This is an architectural and historical gem of Tucson not to be missed.
 The tiny Chapel of San Pedro was built in 1915 by Mexican immigrants at Barriada del Rillito, a small community now known as El Fuerte.
 In 1917, land was acquired for a bigger building, but the second chapel was destroyed by a tornado in 1929.
 Rebuilt in 1932, the present church served as the neighborhood parish church till 1948, when it was replaced by nearby St. Cyril's.

 The Mini-Time Machine Museum houses a vast collection of miniature artifacts.
-It has a large variety of antiques and museum features itself as a miniature time machine.
+It has a large variety of antiques, meaning the museum itself could be seen as a miniature time machine.
 A large space for small objects is the perfect description for this place.
 Its wide array of exhibits appeals to all ages.
-Apart from the existing collection, several temporary exhibitions and programmes are conducted here.
-Check website for additional details.
+Apart from the existing collection, several temporary exhibitions and programs are conducted here seasonally.

 Coronado National Forest is spread throughout the mountain ranges of southeastern Arizona and southwestern New Mexico.
 It covers an area of about 1.78 million acres (720,340 hectares).
 The forest is divided into five ranger districts and has eight designated wilderness areas.
 The common recreational activities that can be done at the forest are hiking, horseback riding, camping, hunting, and fishing.
 The use of mechanized or motorized equipment, including bicycles, generators, and chain saws, is prohibited.

-While not being in the major league of zoos, this is still one of the major attractions in the city.
+While not being a world famous zoo, the Reid Park Zoo is still one of the major attractions in the city.
 Due to its relatively small size, the zoo can be explored at a leisurely pace in less than two hours.
 The animals are on display in pleasant natural settings.
-Chances are you will envy the two polar bear cubs as they happily float in ice-cold water while you're chafing in the 90+ degree Tucson summer heat.
+Chances are you will envy the two polar bear cubs as they happily float in ice-cold water while you're struggling in the Tucson summer heat.
+Luckily there are plenty of shade and cooling stations available.

 Himmel Park was voted Best Playground in Tucson by the readers of the Tucson Weekly, and with some justification.
 The park actually has three playgrounds.
 The westside section, near the pool, contains the toddlers' structure with beginner's slides and swings; then, there's more swings and the popular Giganto Slide of Death for the bigger kids, while the northeast side features a big climbing structure with several platforms and even more swings.
 All areas have lots of sand and picnic areas around them.
 Keep this place in mind if you're traveling with two-10 year olds.